You are going to lean about habits that are wasting you money and what to do instead.

 - The Worst Could Happen: Common Home Insurance Claims to Know

-Paying your bills late mean your credit score is going to suffer.
+Paying your bills late means your credit score is going to suffer.
 A low credit score means you are going to pay higher interest and this mean, yes you guessed it, paying more!

 Using plastic bags